Jesuit High School Standardized Testing Accommodations Submission Policy (PSAT/SAT/ACT)

 - Be using and/or needing extended-time on school-based tests (final exam statistics are tracked through the ASC).

 ADHD – Attention Deficit Hyperactivity Disorder is a medical diagnosis.
 It is not currently recognized as a learning disability.
-Learning documentation regarding ADHD must present clear evidence of needed interventions/accommodations.
+Learning documentation regarding ADHD must present clear evidence of needed accommodations.
 Failure to finish timed tests cannot be used in isolation to demonstrate impairment.

 Jesuit High School will not submit documentation as follows: